Blessing1-bit/automatedreservationsystemproject/README.md

 <h2>Objectives</h2>
 As a Business Analyst, your role is pivotal in the implementation of an online reservation system designed to achieve the following objectives:

-- Develop an efficient online hotel reservation system to enhance hospitality management.
+- Develop an efficient online reservation system.
-- Eliminate the reliance on paper-based reservation processes.
+- Eliminate paper-based reservation processes.
-- Remove the duplication of customer information in the booking process.
+- Prevent duplication of customer information.
-- Significantly reduce the time required for making reservations.
+- Reduce reservation time.
 <br />

 <h2>Project Task</h2>